gregsirko/Notes/README.md

 # Notes App

 This app is a simple notepad with a friendly interface.
-It makes use of simple operations, an organic layout, and saves to local storage.
+It makes use of straightforward operations, an organic layout, and saves to local storage.

 ## 📦 Features